open-rpc/spec/README.md

 <a name="content-descriptor-description"></a>description | `string` | A verbose explanation of the method behavior.
 [GitHub Flavored Markdown syntax](https://github.github.com/gfm/) MAY be used for rich text representation.
 <a name="content-descriptor-required"></a>required | `boolean` | Determines if the content is a required field.
 Default value is `false`.
 <a name="content-descriptor-schema"></a>schema | [Schema Object](#schema-object) | Schema that describes the content.
-<a name="content-descriptor-examples"></a>examples | [[Example Object](#example-object)] | Examples of the parameter.
-The examples MUST match the specified schema.
-If referencing a `schema` which contains (an) example(s), the `examples` value SHALL _override_ the examples provided by the schema.
-To represent examples of media types that cannot naturally be represented in JSON, a string value can contain the example with escaping where necessary.
 <a name="content-descriptor-deprecated"></a>deprecated | `boolean` | Specifies that the content is deprecated and SHOULD be transitioned out of usage.
 Default value is `false`.

 This object MAY be extended with [Specification Extensions](#specification-extensions).

-When `examples` is provided in conjunction with the `schema` object, the examples MUST follow the prescribed serialization strategy for the parameter.

 Content Descriptor Object Examples: